mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

    :lines: 37-39
    :emphasize-lines: 1

-In :code:`ROS2`, the logging methods depend on a Node.
+In :code:`ROS2`, the logging methods, i.e. :code:`self.get_logger().info()`, depend on a Node.
 So, the capability to log using :code:`ROS2` Nodes is dependent on the scope in which that Node exists.

 4. Don't forget :code:`rclpy.init()` and :code:`rclpy.spin()`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~